ahen22/ahen22.github.io/index.md

 *New Delhi, India | May 2017 – May 2019*
 - Mentored fellows and created educational strategies for 750+ students, improving academic outcomes.

-## Academic & Consulting Projects

-### California Council on Science and Technology (CCST)  *Spring 2024*
-- Developed metrics and dashboards to evaluate science service formats like reports, primers, and expert briefings.

-### California Public Utilities Commission (CPUC)  *Spring 2024*
-- Conducted research on utility accountability and safety improvements, providing recommendations for California's electric and gas utility sectors.

 ## Education History
 **University of California-Berkeley, Goldman School of Public Policy Berkeley, CA, USA**
 - Master in Development Practices